 - An employee being discharged who has completed the probationary period shall be notified in writing by the College President or the person(s) the College President designates for that purpose.
 When the reasons for discharge of the employee are not such as to warrant immediate discharge, the College will give 90 calendar days' written notification.
-Any vacation entitlement of an employee shall be paid in addition to the 90 days' notice period or to any payment in lieu thereof. - 27.14 B It being understood that the release of an employee during the probationary period shall not be the subject of a grievance under Article 32, Grievance Procedures, but may be subject to the internal complaint process as referred to in 7.02 (iii), an employee who has completed the probationary period and is discharged for cause may lodge a grievance in the manner and to the extent provided in the Grievance Procedures, or in the Expedited Arbitration Process.
+Any vacation entitlement of an employee shall be paid in addition to the 90 days' notice period or to any payment in lieu thereof. - The release or dismissal of a probationary employee from employment is within the discretion of the College and is not covered by the provisions of the Agreement and is therefore not grievable or arbitrable, but may be subject to the internal complaint process as referred to in 7.02 (iii).
+An employee who has completed the probationary period and is discharged for cause may lodge a grievance in the manner and to the extent provided in the Grievance and Arbitration Procedures, or in the Expedited Arbitration Process.